BasedLinux/bsd/src/bsd/formatter-run.md

 Any arguments will be forwarded to the formatter.
 Typically these are the files to format.

-The environment variable `PRJ_ROOT` (according to [prj-spec](https://github.com/numtide/prj-spec)) will be set to the absolute path to the directory containing the closest parent `flake.bsd` relative to the current directory.
+The environment variable `PRJ_ROOT` (according to [prj-spec](https://github.com/numtide/prj-spec)) will be set to the absolute path to the directory containing the closest parent `flake.nix` relative to the current directory.